 Dr. Luke has surfaced as a leader in the field of radiopharmaceuticals for the treatment of prostate cancer.
 He has conducted several clinical trials for agents such as Ra223 and Lu177.
 He has been chosen as one of three sites in the U.S. for two phase 1 studies utilizing Ac225 and Th227.
 He enrolled the first patient globally on the VISION study with Lu177 for advance prostate cancer and accrued over 50 of the 800 total global patients for that study.

-Dr. Luke is also the CEO of a Precision Cancer Research (PCR).
-Using experience and tools developed and realized in the GU Research program, PCR enables, oversees, and helps conduct clinical trials in community cancer centers across the U.S. This network provides the much needed access to potentially life-saving clinical trials to more cancer patients across the U.S. He realizes the vast research potential Community Cancer Centers hold, given they care for 80% of the U.S. cancer population but currently only enroll 2% of their patients on clinical trials.
-PCR is currently working with over 40 community cancer centers and growing.
+Dr. Luke is also the CEO of the XCancer Research Network.
+Using experience and tools developed and realized in the GU Research program, XCancer enables, oversees, and helps conduct clinical trials in community cancer centers across the U.S. This network provides the much needed access to potentially life-saving clinical trials to more cancer patients across the U.S. He realizes the vast research potential Community Cancer Centers hold, given they care for 80% of the U.S. cancer population but currently only enroll 2% of their patients on clinical trials.
+XCancer is currently working with over 40 community cancer centers and growing.
 Many of these centers have the facilities, credentials, and ability to participate in radiopharmaceutical clinical trials.

 Dr. Luke knows cancer patients are faced with many tough decisions and heavy burdens.
 He believes extensive patient education at an understandable level is at the center of excellent care and helping patients make their best decisions.
 Dr. Luke has served on the ASCO Government Relations Committee and is continually learning from and advocating for his patients both locally and nationally on the challenges they face and helping reduce their burdens.